rmlibre/aiootp/aiootp/databases/README_DATABASES.rst

 .. code:: python

     import aiootp

-    # Make a new user key for encryption / decryption ->
+    # Make a new user key for encryption / decryption with a fast,

-    key = aiootp.csprng()    # <- A fast, cryptographically secure pseudo-random number generator
+    # cryptographically secure pseudo-random number generator ->

+    key = aiootp.csprng()

     # Create a database object ->

     db = aiootp.Database(key)

     # Store protected data by a ``tag`` ->

     tag = "private_account"